 Functions have the following attributes.
 These attributes are demonstrated in the two code examples below.

-- Definition of Functions - Functions in Python are defined with the keyword def and can be named using the identifier naming rules.
+- Definition of Functions - Functions in Python are defined with the keyword def.

 - Function Naming Rules - Function identifiers follow the Python identifier naming rules.

 - Function Naming Conventions - follow the naming convention of all lower case with words separated by underscores.